reuteras/newsdedup/README.md

 # newsdedup
-Starting project to deduplicate my news feed.
+A project to deduplicate my news feed.

 For a long time I've added a lot of RSS feeds and now I've ended up with a lot of duplicate entries for big stories.
 With this project I aim to move duplicates